 Easy DIY Forever Ever Pillow Cover

 I don’t know about you guys, but it seems like I am in pretty near constant need of new throw pillows.
 Our pillows get a lot of napping, throwing, and fort-building love, so they regularly need a refresh.

 The good news is pillow covers are easy to whip up, and today I have a super cute DIY pillow cover for you all that involves hearts and love and a peachy pink, so that totally means Valentine’s Day, IMO.

 Look at me, crafting for the seasons and what not.

-But, this guy will be hanging out long past V Day because love is for all seasons, friends.
-Love is for all.
+BUT – this guy will be hanging out long past V Day because love is for all seasons, friends.

 Oh and – hey – since I made this pillow using iron on heat transfer vinyl and my Silhouette Cameo it took less than an hour to make.
 Quick and easy for the win!

 If you want to make your own pillow, you are in the right place.
 Keep reading for the full tutorial and to get that free cut file. 🙂

 - Silhouette, Cricut, or other electronic cutting machine